Binance: United States

 In June 2023, the SEC said it was suing Binance and Zhao on 13 charges for alleged violations of US securities rules.
-On 12 September 2023, Binance.US announced the resignation of CEO Brian Shroder and a reduction of the exchange’s workforce by around 100 positions, roughly one-third of its total staff.
-Binance.US cited the SEC’s civil suit as "an unfortunate example" of the agency's "aggressive attempts to cripple our industry".
+On 12 September 2023, Binance.US announced the resignation of CEO Brian Shroder and a reduction of the exchange's workforce by around 100 positions, roughly one-third of its total staff.
+Binance.US cited the SEC's civil suit as "an unfortunate example" of the agency's "aggressive attempts to cripple our industry".
 In October 2023, coinciding with the outbreak of the Gaza war, Binance and Tether were described as a source of terrorist funding by US senator Cynthia Lummis and US Representative French Hill, with a letter calling for the Department of Justice to crack down on the exchange.

-On 21 November 2023, Binance pled guilty to federal charges, of money laundering, unlicensed money transmitting, and sanctions violations.
+On 21 November 2023, Binance pled guilty and paid a $4.3 billion fine in relation to violations of the US Bank Secrecy Act, failure to register as a money transmitting business, and the International Emergency Economic Powers Act.
 It was fined $4.3 billion.
 Zhao agreed to pay a $50 million fine and step down as CEO of the company, but was allowed to maintain his ownership as part of the deal.
 On 31 January 2024, Binance was sued by the US victims of the 2023 Hamas-led attack on Israel, as well as their families, in Manhattan federal court for allegedly facilitating Hamas's terrorist activities by providing a funding mechanism for Hamas.
 The plaintiffs include released hostages of Hamas and families of victims who were killed in the attack.
 In April 2024, Zhao was sentenced to four months in prison after pleading guilty to violating US money laundering laws.
 In September 2024, Zhao was released from prison.
+In November 2025, 306 American victims of Hamas's attack on Israel filed a suit against Binance in a federal court in North Dakota alleging that Binance and its founder helped Hamas finance the attack.
+The venue was chosen because "at least two suspicious transactions went through online addresses in Kindred, North Dakota."